WGTK (AM)

 WGTK (970 kHz) is a commercial AM radio station in Louisville, Kentucky.
-It is owned by Word Media Group and it airs a conservative talk radio format.
-Similar to many Salem Media Group talk stations, it calls itself "970 The Answer."
-Its studios and offices are on Corporate Campus Drive in Louisville, while its transmitter is on Hamburg Pike in Jeffersonville, Indiana.
+It is owned by the Word Media Group with the license held by the Word Broadcasting Network, Inc. It airs a conservative talk radio format, calling itself "970 The Answer", similar to many talk stations carrying the Salem Radio Network.
+Its studios and offices are on Corporate Campus Drive in Louisville.